Moon has more water than previously thought, studies suggest

 The second study found water in the form of liquid being stored in glass or between grains of sand in sunlit regions near the south pole.

-Casey Honniball from NASA’s Goddard Space Flight Center said “for the first time we have unambiguously detected molecular water on the sunlit Moon”.
+Casey Honniball from the Goddard Space Flight Centre said: “For the first time, we have unambiguously detected molecular water on the sunlit moon”.